bradjacobs/excel-to-csv/README.md

 ## Usage
 ### Overview
-1. Create a new ExcelReader via builder() method.
+1. Create a new ExcelReader via the builder() method.
 2. Execute desired methods on ExcelReader

 ### ExcelReaderDetails